DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/oem/oem-in.md

-# How to Integrate Customer Platform into DCE 5.0 (OEM IN)
+# How to Integrate Customer System into DCE 5.0 (OEM IN)

 OEM IN refers to embedding a partner's platform as a sub-module in DCE 5.0, appearing in the top-level navigation bar of DCE 5.0.
 Users can log in and manage the platform through DCE 5.0.
 The implementation of OEM IN involves 5 steps: